Chicago IL 60606

 Julie Heuberger Yura

-Julie represents educational institutions, including public school districts, charter schools, private schools and higher education institutions, in a variety of general education law matters with an emphasis on first amendment issues, student rights, special education and school policy and governance.
+Julie represents educational institutions, including public school districts, charter schools, private schools and higher education institutions, in a variety of general education law matters with an emphasis on first amendment issues, Title IX, student rights, special education and school policy and governance.
 She has first-chaired several administrative hearings and argued school law cases before federal and local courts.

 Julie is a frequent lecturer regarding issues affecting school districts including, student safety and discipline, student residency and the rights of homeless students, liability issues, searches and seizures, the Individuals With Disabilities Education Act, Section 504 of the Rehabilitation Act, the Juvenile Court Act and reporting requirements under the Abused and Neglected Children Reporting Act.

 Julie was identified as a “rising star” in the field of education law by the Illinois Super Lawyers in 2008, 2009 and 2012.
 She is a member of the Illinois Council of School Attorneys, National Council of School Attorneys and the Chicago and Illinois Bar Associations.
+She has been with the firm since May 2000, and took a short hiatus in 2009 to care for her young twins.

 Representative Experience click to view